mpv-player/mpv/DOCS/man/input.rst

     only at most 1 range.
 Should the player implement caching for multiple ranges, the order of the ranges will be unspecified and arbitrary.

+    The end of a seek range is usually smaller than the value returned by the ``demuxer-cache-time`` property, because that property returns the guessed buffering amount, while the seek ranges represent the buffered data that can actually be used for cached seeking.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with the following contents: